chrisbrake/ansible/README.md

 This is intended to get Docker installed and running.
 With the active user able to administer the system without needing to elevate privileges.
 * Installs and enables Docker.
 * Creates a docker group, and adds that groups access to the ansible user.

+## Codecs
+This is intended to install additional video/audio codecs.
+Because this requires adding additional repos, it currently only supports Fedora.
+* Enables additional repos.
+* Installs codec software.